lejianwen/rustdesk-api/README_EN.md

     ![rustdesk_command_advance](./docs/en_img/rustdesk_command_advance.png)

+11. **LDAP Support**, When you setup the LDAP(test for OpenLDAP and AD), you can login with the LDAP's user. https://github.com/lejianwen/rustdesk-api/issues/114 , if LDAP fail fallback local user

 ### Web Client:

 1. If you're already logged into the admin panel, the web client will log in automatically.